Data protection and disclaimer

 2. What data do we collect?

 In principle, our publicly accessible digital presence can be used without requiring you to disclose any personal data.
 An exception to this, as is common practice with many websites, is certain data (such as IP addresses and other usage information) that is collected automatically by our web analytics software and then analysed and processed.
-By using our digital presence, you consent to the collection, use and disclosure of this data in accordance with the terms of this Privacy Policy.
 It is also possible to modify the data processing settings that relate to cookies via our cookie wall (section 8).

 2.1 Automatic logging